Viticulture in Paraná: Main producing regions

 Paraná is a state marked by the pulverized production of grapes and wine.
 In the northwest and north of the state, the municipalities of Marialva (responsible for a little over 22% of the state production of fine grapes), and also Rolandia, Maringá, and Londrina stand out.
 The main varieties grown in this region are Italia, Rubi, Benitaka and Brasil.
 Further south in this region the town of Rosário do Ivaí stands out, capital of Paraná of the Niagara grape, with about 150 ha of grapes.

 In the First Plateau of Paraná, or "Curitiba's Fields" as it is better known, it is traditional for the production of table wines, especially wines based on Terci (Bordeaux) grapes.
 These wines are commercialized in wineries located in good structures and well frequented, thanks to the existence of tourist routes, such as the Italian Rural Tourism Circuit (Circuito Italiano de Turismo Rural) and the Wine Paths (Caminhos do Vinho), in the cities of Colombo and São José dos Pinhais.
 In Curitiba, in the neighborhood of Santa Felicidade, and in Campo Largo, some of the largest wineries in the country are concentrated.
 At the same latitude, west of Curitiba, the Campos Gerais municipalities stand out, such as Ponta Grossa, Palmeira, Antônio Olinto, Rebouças, and currently, Guarapuava.
 Besides these, the southwestern and western regions stand out, especially Toledo, and the Norte Pioneiro region.
 Further south, the grapevine cultivation occurs in mosaics in the cities of Rio Negro, Mallet, União da Vitória, Bituruna, and General Carneiro.

-The state's differential is certainly the altitude and cold climate associated with well drained soils: limestony and sandy in the RMC, and basaltic in the interior of the state, which are the factors that most influence the time from maturation to harvest.
-Rainfall is on average lower than in the Serra Gaucha, for example, and the altitude is higher.
-Regarding temperatures, the cold intensifies from the north to the south of the state, with frequent occurrences of frost in winter and, in some regions, also in spring, producing sufficient cold hours for the plant to have a good rest and accumulate energy in winter.
-Temperatures down to -10 ºC degrees are common in the interior of the state, and occasionally snow also occurs.